thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

  * `infer` - works the same as the HM type systems we just described, so types are inferred bottom-up.
  * `check` - works in the opposite direction, top-down.
 A type is passed into `check`, and we _check_ that our AST has the same type.

 Our two modes will call each other mutually recursively to traverse the AST.
 Now when we want to type check an application node, we have a new option.
 We can construct a function type at the application node and check the function node against our constructed function type.
 Making better use of top-down contextual info like this allows us to generate fewer type variables and produce better error messages.
 Fewer type variables may not immediately appear as a benefit, but it makes the type checker faster.
 Our constraint solving is in part bound by the number of type variables we have to solve.
 It also makes debugging far easier.
 Each type variable acts as a point of indirection so fewer is better for debugging.
-So while Bidirectional Type Checking doesn't allow us to infer "better" types, it does provide tractable benefits for a modest extension of purely bottom-up type inference.
+So while Bidirectional Type Checking doesn't allow us to infer "better" types, it does provide tangible benefits for a modest extension of purely bottom-up type inference.

 Now that we know how we'll be traversing our AST to collect constraints, let's talk about what our constraints will actually look like.
 For our first Minimum Viable Product (MVP) of type inference, `Constraint` will just be type equality:
 ```rs